What do highly capable learners need to thrive?

 Over three years, students study Earth and Space Science, Biology, and Physical Science in a curriculum that’s responsive to current events and grounded in Next Generation Science Standards.
 Students develop scientific thinking skills through dialogue and inquiry along with lab work, data evaluation, and the use of various technologies.

-High School Credit: NOVA students are prepared for Physical Science in ninth grade.
+High School Credit: NOVA students usually earn a credit for Physical Science and will typically take Biology or Honors Biology in ninth grade.

 In our Spanish program, students practice self-expression, study the varied cultural contexts of Spanish, and learn foundational grammar and vocabulary.